dyindude/vagrant-lab/README.md

 # vagrant-lab
 This repository is to be used as a guide for helping you install a few tools to aid in learning a variety of Linux/IT skills.
 I will be using a machine configured like this as the basis for the labs I create for learning material.

+#How the labs work
+- [Virtualbox](https://www.virtualbox.org/) is a software for running virtual machines on your system.
+- [Vagrant](https://www.vagrantup.com/) is a software for describing development environments built on virtual machines with text files called Vagrantfiles.
+With a Vagrantfile, you can build the environment outlined within VirtualBox by simply running `vagrant up` from the command line.
+  - While Vagrant supports other virtualization providers, VirtualBox and Vagrant work well together without any additional configuration.
+This is why I have chosen them as the basis for my labs.

 # Setting up the environment
-In order to run any lab, you will need at a bare minimum the following two pieces of software:
+In order to run any lab, you will need to install both tools:
 - [Virtualbox](https://www.virtualbox.org/)
 - [Vagrant](https://www.vagrantup.com/)